Dissolution of Marriage and Divorce Types

 Sharia has prescribed the correct manner for the pronouncement of divorce.
 This may be understood as under: –

-If the husband pronounces divorce expressly i.e. “I divorce you”, it must be pronounced in tuhr, and the wife is allowed to fulfill three periods, during which no sexual activity be taken place.
+If the husband pronounces divorce expressly i.e. “I divorce you”, it must be pronounced in tuhr, and the wife is allowed to fulfil three periods, during which no sexual activity will take place.

 In such a case husband can retake the wife before the expiry of that period and upon the expiry of that period, the wife is free to marry again anybody she likes.
 But she cannot remarry the same husband without going through an intervening marriage tie with a third person known as “halala”.